vadym-zahrebelnyi/online-cinema-api/README.md

 ---

-# 🏗 Project Architecture
+# 🏗 Architecture

-The project follows a modular, domain-based structure:
+The project follows a domain-based modular structure:

 ```
 src/